You’re never too old to regain that lost muscle. And you can do it at home.

 “I have people who start in their 60s, 70s and even 80s,” says Jordan Metzl, a sports medicine physician at Hospital for Special Surgery in New York.
 “Building and maintaining strength is one of the most important things you can do at any stage of life, and it’s extremely important after age 50.”

 Why?
 Strength training improves your “economy of movement,” Metzl says, meaning the amount of energy you expend to complete a task, and it “offloads joints, so you can do the same amount of work with less pain and lower risk of injury.
 You’re essentially getting more juice out of your muscles.”
-Metzl is personally vested in this quest: He has run 35 marathons, competed in Iron Man triathlons and says he aspires, even as he approaches his mid-50s, “to keep going forever.”
+Metzl is personally vested in this quest: He has run 35 marathons and competed in Iron Man triathlons, and he says he aspires, even as he approaches his mid-50s, “to keep going forever.”

 But what if your marathons are measured in Netflix episodes or you just need to jump-start an engine that’s been accumulating rust for years?
 Again, you’re not alone, says Dixie Stanforth, associate professor of instruction in the University of Texas at Austin’s Department of Kinesiology and Health Education.